-- Abdominal Ultrasound (Radiological Society of North America, American College of Radiology) Available in Spanish
+- Abdominal Ultrasound (American College of Radiology, Radiological Society of North America) Also in Spanish

-- ERCP (Endoscopic Retrograde Cholangiopancreatography) (National Institute of Diabetes and Digestive and Kidney Diseases) Available in Spanish
+- ERCP (Endoscopic Retrograde Cholangiopancreatography) (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

-- Understanding EUS (Endoscopic Ultrasonography) (American Society for Gastrointestinal Endoscopy) Available in Spanish
+- Understanding EUS (Endoscopic Ultrasonography) (American Society for Gastrointestinal Endoscopy) Also in Spanish

 Treatments and Therapies

-- Cholecystectomy: Surgical Removal of the Gallbladder (American College of Surgeons) - PDF Available in Spanish
+- Cholecystectomy: Surgical Removal of the Gallbladder (American College of Surgeons) - PDF Also in Spanish

-- Gallbladder Removal: Laparoscopic Method (American Academy of Family Physicians) Available in Spanish
+- Gallbladder Removal: Laparoscopic Method (American Academy of Family Physicians) Also in Spanish

-- Understanding ERCP (Endoscopic Retrograde Cholangiopancreatography) (American Society for Gastrointestinal Endoscopy) Available in Spanish
+- Understanding ERCP (Endoscopic Retrograde Cholangiopancreatography) (American Society for Gastrointestinal Endoscopy) Also in Spanish

 - Sphincter of Oddi Dysfunction (International Foundation for Functional Gastrointestinal Disorders)